Frank Luntz: Use of language

-In an article in The New Yorker Luntz is quoted as saying,The way my words are created is by taking the words of others....
+In an article in The New Yorker Luntz said,The way my words are created is by taking the words of others....
 I've moderated an average of a hundred plus focus groups a year over five years...
 I show them language that I've created.
 Then I leave a line for them to create language for me.

-In a 2007 interview on Fresh Air with Terry Gross, Luntz redefined the term "Orwellian" in a "positive" sense, saying that if one reads George Orwell's essay on language, "To be 'Orwellian' is to speak with absolute clarity, to be succinct, to explain what the event is, to talk about what triggers something happening… and to do so without any pejorative whatsoever."
-Luntz believes that Orwell would not have approved of many of the uses to which his pseudonym is applied by quoting Orwell's essay "Politics and the English Language", where Luntz focuses on how Orwell derides the use of cliché and dying metaphors.
+In a 2007 interview on Fresh Air with Terry Gross, Luntz argued that the term "Orwellian" could be considered in a positive sense, saying that if one reads George Orwell's essay Politics and the English Language, "To be 'Orwellian' is to speak with absolute clarity, to be succinct, to explain what the event is, to talk about what triggers something happening… and to do so without any pejorative whatsoever."
+Luntz suggested that Orwell would not have approved of many of the uses of the term, given that his essay derides the use of cliché and dying metaphors.

 Luntz's description of his job revolves around exploiting the emotional content of language.
 "It's all emotion.
 But there's nothing wrong with emotion.
 When we are in love, we are not rational; we are emotional. ... my job is to look for the words that trigger the emotion. ...
 We know that words and emotion together are the most powerful force known to mankind."